Keep an eye out for the health trends set to burst onto the scene this year.

 In Greek, macro means big, micro means small, and meso means literally inside.
 So, what we want to know about now are not only the nutritious foods we’re eating, but about how to get more of the active compounds inside those foods that make them beneficial to you.
 For example, curcumin, the active ingredient in turmeric, delivers the anti-inflammatory and anti-ageing benefits that the super-spice is famed for.
-The rise of the mesonutrient means we are looking for ways to function at optimum capacity by being more aware of what we are looking for in our nutrition and supplementation.
+According to Westword the rise of the mesonutrient means we are looking for ways to function at optimum capacity by being more aware of what we are looking for in our nutrition and supplementation.

 An Ayurvedic self-care ritual and oral hygiene practice that you can do daily to remove toxins, bacteria, food debris, and dead cells from the surface of the tongue is scraping.
 When we sleep, our digestive system removes undigested toxins from our body bringing them to the surface of our tongue.
 That’s why it is so important to scrape away these toxins before doing anything else upon rising.
 Otherwise, they will get reabsorbed by the body and can lead to digestive issues and a compromised immune system.